Important changes (deprecations) coming in Power Apps and Power Automate

 Data Export Service deprecation

 Effective November 2021, Data Export Service was deprecated.
 Data Export Service will continue to work and will be fully supported until it reaches end-of-support and end-of-life in November 2022.
 This will impact Dynamics 365 and Power Platform customers who use Data Export Service add-on from Microsoft AppSource.
-The Data Export Service add-on will not be available for download for new customers.
-Existing customers will be able to download and use this add-on from AppSource.
+The Data Export Service add-on will not be available for download for all customers.
 We recommend that customers transition to Azure Synapse Link for Dataverse.
 For more information, see our blog or download the deprecation playbook.

 Dataverse OData v2.0 Service removal